sabean365/rockPaperScissors/README.md

 # rockPaperScissors
-A rock paper scissors game for 1 or two players
+A rock paper scissors game for 1 or 2 players
+An enhance rock paper scissors lizard spock game for 1 or 2 players